curbengh/curbengh.github.io/source/_posts/gnu-vs-busybox-tools.md

 ## Exit with code 1

 I was dismayed by those [error messages](https://gitlab.com/curben/urlhaus-filter/-/jobs), I tested the scripts on my workstation!
-Looking through error message, I noticed the Alpine's Unx tools behave differently than mine.
+Looking through error message, I noticed the Alpine's Unix tools behave differently than mine.
 I investigated further by running an Alpine live cd.

 I `--version` those tools (only those I use in the [scripts](https://gitlab.com/curben/urlhaus-filter/tree/master/utils)) and the output is totally different!
 The Alpine tools output `BusyBox vXX`, which shows they are part of BusyBox.
 I briefly read up the [wiki](https://en.wikipedia.org/wiki/BusyBox#Features) and noticed the following line,